 What Causes COPD?

-Over time, exposure to irritants that damage your lungs and airways can cause chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema.
-The main cause of COPD is smoking, but nonsmokers can get COPD too.
+Over time, exposure to lung irritants like tobacco smoke or chemicals can damage your lungs and airways.
+This long-term exposure can cause chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema.
+The leading cause of COPD is smoking, however 1 in 4 with COPD never smoked.

 COPD Risk Factors

 COPD is often referred to as a "smoker’s disease" however although smoking is one of the main risk factors for developing COPD, people who never smoke may also develop COPD.
 Other risk factors may include:

 - Smoke exposure from coal or wood burning stove

 - Exposure to secondhand smoke

 - People with a history of asthma